-The Company's receivables consist of joint interest billings, notes and other receivables for which the Company generally does not require collateral security.
+The Company's receivables consist of joint interest billings, oil sales, notes and other receivables for which the Company generally does not require collateral security.
 Receivables from joint interest owners are stated at amounts due, net of an allowance for doubtful accounts.
 We determine our allowance by considering the length of time past due, future net revenues of the debtor's ownership interest in oil and natural gas properties we operate, and the owner's ability to pay its obligation, among other things.
-The Company's allowances for doubtful accounts totaled zero and \$39.8 million as of June 30, 2011 and December 31, 2010, respectively.
-See
+The Company's allowances for doubtful accounts totaled zero and \$39.8 million as of September 30, 2011 and December 31, 2010, respectively.
+See Note 5-Joint Interest Billings.